Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Experimental

 \subsection{Bio-sample Alpha Detector}

-The BAD utilizes a HAMAMATSU S-series Si PIN photodiode with an active area of 18 × 18 mm \cite{hamamatsu_s3204}.
+The BAD utilizes a HAMAMATSU S-series Si-PIN photodiode with an active area of 18 × 18 mm \cite{hamamatsu_s3204}.
 This photodiode was connected to a Mesytec MSI-8 preamp-shaping amplifier module.
 A stable bias voltage of +70 V was supplied to the detector using a high voltage power supply from Mesytec.
 The processed signal from the photodiode was then sent to a 12-bit multi-channel analyzer (Toivel ADC/MCA).
 Data acquisition was managed with a custom software package using CERN’s ROOT data analysis framework and MIDAS that was adapted for this specific application \cite{kunz2014nuclear}.
 For optimal performance, the design of the sample cups was critical.
-We used SpectroMicro XRF sample cups with dimensions of 23.9 mm × 18.4 mm (outer diameter) × 19.4 mm (height), equipped with a 2.5 \micro m thick Mylar foil layer (~\autoref{fig:left}).
+We used SpectroMicro XRF sample cups with dimensions of 18.4 mm (outer diameter), 12.1 mm (inner diameter), and 19.4 mm (height), equipped with a 2.5 \micro m thick Mylar foil layer (~\autoref{fig:left}).
 The choice of Mylar foil was crucial, as its thinness allows alpha particles to pass through with minimal energy loss, ensuring accurate detection.
 Additionally, the detector setup was specifically designed to minimize the distance between the radioactive source and the detector, achieving a source-to-detector separation of approximately 100 \micro m.
 The detection system was then calibrated for energy and efficiency using a $^{225}$Ac calibration source prepared by drying a $^{225}$Ac solution of known activity in SpectroMicro XRF sample cups.
-A CAD schematic view of the detector assembly is shown in ~\autoref{fig:right}.
+A Computer-Aided Design (CAD) schematic view of the detector assembly is shown in ~\autoref{fig:right}.
+The activity in the $^{225}$Ac calibration source was 4 kBq at the time of measurement.
+The reported activity accounts for both $^{225}$Ac and its decay daughters, as the measurement was performed after secular equilibrium had been reached.

-\subsection{$^{225}$Ac Production}
+\subsection{$^{225}$Ac production}

 The ISAC (Isotope Separation and Acceleration) facility at TRIUMF has recently commenced supplying radionuclides for pre-clinical nuclear medicine research.
 By irradiating ISOL (Isotope Separation OnLine) targets with a 480 MeV proton beam from the TRIUMF H$^-$ cyclotron, the facility is capable of producing a diverse range of radioactive isotope beams (RIBs).
 For the production of $^{225}$Ac, composite ceramic uranium carbide targets are employed.
 These targets typically have thicknesses ranging from 0.05 to 0.1 mol U/cm$^2$ and are irradiated with a proton beam at a maximum current of up to 20 \micro A at an operating temperature of approximately 1950 \degree C.